callumadair/Colossus/README.md

 # Colossus
- A simple discord bot using Javacord
+ A simple discord bot using the Javacord library.